 While experience on the floor counts for a lot when selling (especially when it comes to perfecting timing, and understanding guest type or occasion), you can accelerate service confidence by making sure all staff understand the products they sell.

 At the very least, getting all staff to be able to talk confidently about your house-pour wines, best-selling dishes, a couple of upsells on beer or spirits, or some easy add-on sides is the fastest route to NOT losing money.
 If they can’t even do this, when you’re already trading with Covid-related restrictions, it’s going to hurt.

 And make sure all training is to the point – that is, focused on generating sales.
 Knowing the abv of Aperol isn’t going to sell you more Aperol Spritzes.
 Knowing a fail-safe recipe to produce a consistently excellent drink, however, is.

-Finally, we can get your outlet’s own training platform set up and your team training on this ready-written free content in under an hour.
-And for zero cost.
+Yes, sounds daunting.
+But actually it’s not.
+Small Batch Learning can get your outlet’s own training platform set up and your team training on this ready-written free content in under an hour.
 They can then be maximising revenue on their next shift.

 Writing your own SOPs and adding further content takes longer, but that task can be made much simpler by checking your calendar and finding 30 minutes per week.
 Think of it as your weekly window dedicated to positive change.

 If you’d like to find out more about training your own team, send us your details here.